How much money do you have to earn to have to file an income tax return? Like most things in the tax world, it depends.

 What happens if you don’t file a return?

-What happens if you fail to file a tax return this year?
+What happens if you fail to report income this year?
 You won’t get arrested.
 The IRS doesn’t have any tax police out looking for nonfilers.
 But, eventually, bad things will likely happen and get worse over time.

 Sooner or later, the IRS will probably discover you should have filed a return.
 This usually happens because third parties reported to the IRS payments they made to you.
 This could be any of the following: